top of page

 Meet the team.

-Our professional backgrounds are very different, and that's the point.
+Our professional backgrounds are all different, and that's the point.
 We support each others strengths, because homelessness isn't a problem for one kind of person to solve alone – it'll take all of us together.

 bottom of page